danim55/software-knowledge/kubernetes/kubernetes-pods.md

 > **Note:** You need a container runtime on each node (e.g., containerd) for Pods to run there.

-The shared context of a Pod is a set of Linux namespaces, cgroups, and potentially other facets of isolation - the same things that isolate a container.
-Within a Pod's context, the individual applications may have further sub-isolations applied.

-A Pod is similar to a set of containers with shared namespaces and shared filesystem volumes.

-Pods in a Kubernetes cluster are used in two main ways:

-- **Pods that run a single container.** The "one-container-per-Pod" model is the most common Kubernetes use case; in this case, you can think of a Pod as a wrapper around a single container; Kubernetes manages Pods rather than managing the containers directly.

-- **Pods that run multiple containers that need to work together.** A Pod can encapsulate an application composed of multiple co-located containers that are tightly coupled and need to share resources.
-These co-located containers form a single cohesive unit.

-    Grouping multiple co-located and co-managed containers in a single Pod is a relatively advanced use case.
-You should use this pattern only in specific instances in which your containers are tightly coupled.

-## Pod Context & Isolation

 Within a Pod, containers share:

 - **Linux namespaces** (PID, network, IPC)